alexbaptista/provisioning-jenkins-ansible/README.md

 ## About

-This is a simple example Ansible-playbook,
+This is a simple Ansible-playbook example, provision a Jenkins in a Docker container, with NGINX as reverse-proxy.

 ## Requirements